David V. Powers, PhD, Dean

 General Program Requirements

 Students in the College of Arts and Sciences must satisfy the core curriculum requirements of the university given in this Catalog.
-Additionally, the College requires of all students a second five-credit course in history chosen from either HIST 121 or HIST 231 .
+Additionally, the College requires of all students a five-credit course in history chosen from HIST 1200, HIST 1210, or HIST 2310.

-All students with a major in the College of Arts and Sciences must also demonstrate competency through the level of 135 in a language other than English.
-This competency is ordinarily achieved by successful completion of the three-course sequence: 115, 125, and 135.
+All students with a major in the College of Arts and Sciences must also demonstrate competency through the level of 1350 in a language other than English.
+This competency is ordinarily achieved by successful completion of the three-course sequence: 1150, 1250, and 1350.
 Because these courses are a college requirement, no courses in the sequence may be taken on a pass/fail, correspondence, or audit basis.
 Placement into other than the beginning course of the sequence is achieved by acceptable performance on the Modern Language Competency Examination.
 See the Modern Languages and Cultures for details on the examinations.
 It is strongly recommended that students fulfill this program requirement in their first year.
 Students educated to the age of 16 in a language other than English are presumed to have satisfied the goal of this requirement.
-Beginning summer term 2000, a three-course, 15-quarter credit sequence of American Sign Language at the college level will satisfy this requirement.
+Proficiency to the third-quarter of college-level American Sign Language (ASL) will fill this requirement beginning summer term 2013.
+Those wishing to document fluency in a language other than those tested on campus, including ASL, may see the Modern Languages and Cultures department chairperson to discuss acceptable validation techniques.
 Courses used to satisfy the College of Arts and Sciences language requirement may not also be used to fulfill major requirements.

 A minimum cumulative grade point average of 2.00 must be obtained in courses required by the majors and taken at Seattle University for degrees in the College of Arts and Sciences.